Yoal: Construction

 Until about 1860, yoals were imported in kit form from the area around Bergen in Norway.
-The traditional small wooden boats were known as either Strandebarmer or Oselvar from Os in Hordaland, Norway.
+The traditional small wooden boats were known as either Strandebarmer or Oselvar from Os Municipality in Hordaland, Norway.
 The wooden boats were taken apart and then 'flat packed' for shipping to the Shetland Islands.
 Instead of sending complicated assembly instructions, they sent Norwegian boatbuilders to re-build them.
 However, increasing customs duty meant that Shetland builders took over the building but stayed mostly with the original Norwegian design.
+However, the Ness yoal is better regarded as a successful and sophisticated adaptation for the specific local requirements of the fishermen where these vessels were used which was Dunrossness, the southernmost parish of Mainland.

 All the parts of a yoal have a name, perhaps to make assembly easier when they came in kit form, or to make it easier to order spare parts.
 In many cases, the names of the parts bear a closer relationship to Norwegian than British usage.
 The descriptive text on this page names most of these parts.

-There are six boards to the construction of a yoal, they are from the keel up, the gabbard straik; the Hassen Straik; the lower sool; the upper sool; the sand straik, and the upper wup.
+There are six boards to the construction of a yoal; they are, from the keel up: the gabbard straik; the Hassen Straik; the lower sool; the upper sool; the sand straik, and the upper wup.

-The boards were fixed to three main frames baands which curved across the keel between gunwales, underneath the tafts (seats), and also to the stammerin or cant frame, near both bow and stern, before fixing to the fore and aft stems.
-The upper wups were joined by the hinny spot where they met the horn, at the top of the stem, for added strength.
+The boards are fixed to three main frames baands which curve across the keel between gunwales, underneath the tafts (seats), and also to the stammerin or cant frame, near both bow and stern, before attaching to the fore and aft stems.
+The upper wups are joined by the hinny spot where they meet the horn, at the top of the stem, for added strength.